Doctorate in Clinical Psychology

 Approximately half of trainee time on the Programme is spent on placement in the North London region.
 Approximately one fifth of trainee time is spent at College.
 The remainder of time is for private study and research.

-For 2020 entry we will be accepting applications for NHS places from UK, EU and non-EU candidates with a right to work in the UK.
-We will additionally be accepting applications for self-funded places from candidates who meet overseas fees status.
-Please see the Funding section below for further details.
+For 2021 entry we will be accepting applications for NHS places from UK, EU and non-EU candidates with a right to work in the UK.
+We will additionally be accepting applications for self-funded places from candidates who meet overseas fees status and who do not have the right to work in the UK.
+Please see the Funding section below for further details about self-funded places.

 Graduates with a first degree in a field other than Psychology must have completed a BPS approved Conversion programme prior to application or completed the BPS exam conferring GBC, and will be expected to meet the same experience requirements as other applicants.
 The Programme does not accredit prior (experiential) learning.